kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ### EvictionRequest and Eviction API

-`EvictionRequest` is used to request and store an eviction intent and to report the final state of the eviction (`Evicted`, `Failed`).
+`EvictionRequest` is used to request and store an eviction intent and to report the final state of the eviction (`TargetEvicted`, `Failed`).

 `Eviction` is used to coordinate the eviction process.
 Each eviction responder is given the opportunity to progress or complete the eviction.
 The entire eviction process and Eviction object lifecycle is managed by the eviction request controller.

-Alternatively, the EvictionRequest and Eviction could be combined into a single object.
-However, there are major advantages to decoupling the eviction request and the eviction invocation into two separate types.
+There are major advantages to decoupling the eviction request and the eviction invocation into two separate types.

 The eviction request lifecycle differs from the eviction lifecycle.
 There is a many-to-many relationship between the requests and evictions.
 Multiple requesters can request the eviction of the same pod, and they can register and withdraw their eviction intent over time.
-- If there were only a single EvictionRequest type and an instance for a single pod, multiple actors would run into conflicts when requesting or canceling an eviction.
-- Some actors could even block an eviction by creating an EvictionRequest object with a finalizer and cancelling the eviction.
-- It would also be difficult to agree on who should perform garbage collection on old or canceled EvictionRequests.
-- We would also need to introduce a one-to-one mapping to ensure that there is at most one active Eviction per pod.
-The identity and lookup raise additional concerns.
+Each requester managing their own object has the following advantages:
+- It prevents update and synchronization conflicts.
+- The requester can use finalizers and manage garbage collection on their own object without interrupting the eviction lifecycle (e.g. via cancellation) and blocking other requesters.

-With two types, the management becomes simple: each requester creates their own EvictionRequest.
+To reiterate the management story, each requester creates their own EvictionRequest.
 If they no longer require the eviction, they can either cancel the eviction intent or just delete the object.
 Alternatively, they can also wait until the eviction completion, read the results, and garbage collect the request when desired.
 There are no naming restrictions and the name can be